Mood Muzik 3: The Album

-Mood Muzik 3: The Album is the second studio album by American hip hop artist Joe Budden, released on February 26, 2008, under Amalgam Digital.
-It is the retailed version of Mood Muzik 3: For Better or for Worse.
-This album marked Budden's first official studio album in five years following label drama with Def Jam and the shelving of his album The Growth.
+Mood Muzik 3: The Album is the second album by the American rapper Joe Budden, released on February 26, 2008, under Amalgam Digital.
+It is the retail version of Mood Muzik 3: For Better or for Worse.
+This album marked Budden's first album in five years following label drama with Def Jam and the shelving of his album The Growth.

 Mood Muzik 3: The Album peaked at number 88 on the Billboard Top R&B/Hip-Hop Albums chart.
 The album sold 1,100 copies in its first week.